 An image that consists of three different colors of ink to produce a subtle range of tone.
 Usually black is one of these colors and it is often combined with 2 Pantone spot colors.

 A PostScript-compatible graphics system that was developed by Microsoft.
-They cross-licensed it to Apple in in exchange for their TrueType technology, which once again proves that Microsoft are better businessmen then Apple.
+They cross-licensed it to Apple in exchange for their TrueType technology, which once again proves that Microsoft are better businessmen than Apple.
 TrueImage was buggy and inferior to PostScript.
 The only application that ever used it was Aldus TrapWise.

 A font format created by Apple Computer.
 More information can be found on the font pages.